Hussain Sagar: Prasads Multiplex

 Prasad's IMAX is a multiplex of an area of 235,000 sqft, housing an IMAX movie theater, a five screen multiplex, food court, multinational fast food outlets, a gaming zone and a shopping mall covering two levels of the complex.
 It is India's third IMAX theater.
 In November 2014, when Hollywood film Interstellar opened in theatres, Prasads was the only IMAX screen in India where the space drama was watched on 70mm film.
 The movie screen is said to be the largest IMAX screen (64 ft in height x 101.6 ft in width) in India and it is said to be fixed in Screen 6 of Prasad’s multi-plex.
+Screen 6 is now called PCX after renovation.
+Screen 6 was previously a 3D IMAX 70mm until 2014.

 Snow World

 Snow World is an amusement park located beside Indira Park and along the Hussain Sagar lake.
-The park can accommodate a total of 2,400 visitors in a day.
-Said to be the first of its kind at any show theme park or snow dome in the world, the visitors are exposed to snowfall for ten minutes for every hour.
+The park can accommodate a total of 2,400 visitors in a day - visitors are exposed to snowfall for ten minutes for every hour.